sergiocorreia/reghdfe/Readme.md

 * Install reghdfe 6.x
 cap ado uninstall reghdfe
 net install reghdfe, from("https://raw.githubusercontent.com/sergiocorreia/reghdfe/master/src/")

-* Install boottest for Stata 11 and 12
-if (c(version)<13) cap ado uninstall boottest if (c(version)<13) ssc install boottest

-* Install moremata (sometimes used by ftools but not needed for reghdfe) cap ssc install moremata

-ftools, compile
-reghdfe, compile
 ```

 To run IV/GMM regressions with `ivreghdfe`, also run these lines: